LacunaSpace/broadcast_frame_protocol/protocol.md

 All blocks except for the last one (that is, the one with blocknumber `total_blocks-1`) will be exactly of size `block_size`.
 The last one will generally be shorter.

-## End-of-sequence frame format
-The end-of-sequence frame is a proprietary LoraWAN frame with a frame-type of `2`.

-The data following the frame-type is undefined - it may be empty, or it may be used by later specifications.

 # Frequency-cycling
 As described in the introduction, satellites will broadcast on one or more frequencies.
 The idea is that terminals will normally try to receive the sequences on all